pieteradejong/pieteradejong/README.md

 # Welcome.

-Hey, I'm Pieter ( :us: + :netherlands: ) and I'm a Software Engineer with a strong quantitative/math interest.
+Hello.
+I'm Pieter ( :us: + :netherlands: ) and I'm a Software Engineer with a strong quantitative/math interest.

+As a SWE, I believe in bringing together :brain:'s and :robot:'s to accomplish things that either separate could not.

 Born + raised in :netherlands:, then :flight_departure: Baltimore, MD